Jabiullah/Java-20-Day-Challenge/README.md

 - **Code:**
   - [Stack Implementation](https://github.com/Jabiullah/Java-20-Days-Challenge/tree/master/src/stack_and_queue)
 - **Summary:**
   - Learned about the Stack data structure and its operations.
-Implemented Stack using both ArrayList and Linked lists.
+Implemented Stack using both ArrayList and Linked List.

-### Day 5 - Queue Basic
+### Day 5 - Queue Basics
 - **Topics Covered:**
   - Queue Data Structure with (Queue and Linked List) library.
   - Comparison with Stack and Queue.